Traijan1/traizzle/readme.md

 # Traizzle

 Traizzle is my kernel project in which I want to learn more about Kernel and OS Programming.
-I develop only it when I have enough time for it.
+I'm only working on it, when I have the time for it

 <br>